70 Ways to Promote your Mobile App for FREE [#51 is Great!]

 A Gartner study shows that about 87.8% of the OS market is dominated by Android and 11.5% by iOS.
 These two have succeeded in completely eradicating other players in the smartphone OS market such as Windows and Blackberry.

-Following are 70 easy ways to promote your mobile app for free
+Below are the 70 most effective ways to promote your app for free:

 Set a launch date